PHP Vs CodeIgniter: Do They Differ?

 • Lacks Focus on Code Maintainability: With CodeIgniter, developers may find it harder and have to put more time and effort into maintaining or updating the code because this framework doesn’t support or offer modular separation of code by default.

 Despite the cons, you may find that since CodeIgniter is a lightweight framework offering excellent performance and security, developers around the world prefer it for smaller and medium web applications.
+To that end, get our CodeIgniter development services for building the best web application with it.

-PHP & CodeIgniter on Various Aspects
+PHP vs CodeIgniter on Different Factors

 Now that you know the benefits and drawbacks of both PHP and CodeIgniter, we’ll see these two platforms on various aspects: